Messi-Q/Smart-Contract-Dataset/README.md

         14.}
     ```

-For instance, the user balance _balances[msg.sender]_(line 6) is deducted before money transfer using _call.value_ (line 7);
-we label the corresponding function does not exist the reentrancy vulnerability, i.e., label = 0.
+As can be seen, the user balance _balances[msg.sender]_(line 6) is deducted before money transfer using _call.value_ (line 7).
+Thus, we label that the corresponding function does not exist the reentrancy vulnerability, i.e., label = 0.

 #### modifierDeclaration

-Case 1: When function corresponding _call.value_ has the _onlyOwner_ modifier constraint;
-we label the corresponding function does not exist the reentrancy vulnerability.
+Case 1: When a function has the _onlyOwner_ modifier constraint, we label that the corresponding function does not exist the reentrancy vulnerability.

     ```
         1.contract CrowdsaleWPTByRounds {